alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/gflownets26/slides/introduction-20260831.md

     - Evaluation based on a 1-2 pages report, which may be reused for the project paper too.
     - Basic literature provided in the [bibliography](https://alexhernandezgarcia.com/teaching/gflownets26/bibliography)

+???

+There may be optional coding assignments to gain extra points.

 ---

 ## Policy about the use of AI agents and chatbots